1 - Accessing your IPMI Login information

-1) Log into the mysau.com.au portal then click Products > Dedicated Servers on the left hand side.
+1) Log into the mysau.com.au portal then click Services on the left hand side.

-2) You will then be presented with a list of active Dedicated Servers on your account.
-Click the Eye icon on the far right of the screen for the Dedicated Server you wish to access via IPMI.
+2) You will then be presented with a list of active products on your account.
+Click the Dedicated Server you wish to access via IPMI.

 2 - Logging in

 Click the Login button, or browse to the unique URL for your server, and sign in with the details provided.